Plan your next adventure with our guide to accessible days out in the UK

 Zip Wire at Avon Terrell ©Getty

-Take a leisurely bus trip – for a more relaxing trip, take a bus journey through beautiful Dartmoor.
+For a more relaxing trip, take a bus journey through beautiful Dartmoor.
 If there’s a group of you, why not start a wildlife-spotting competition?
 The Easy Going Dartmoor bus tour is suitable for wheelchair users or elderly passengers.
 Find out more here.

 Road leading to Dunster Castle ©Getty

 The dramatic castle grounds are a great place to visit, especially as a family day trip.
 There is a transfer bus available from the car park and the wheelchair-friendly routes have been mapped out.
 There are also mobility scooters available to hire for free, which are specialised for more difficult terrain.
 Access to the ground floor of the castle is available via a lift.
 Facilities include: toilets, café and shop.
 Find out more here